https-deeplearning-ai/rapid-prototyping-of-genai-apps-with-streamlit/M2/Lab2/README.md

 # M2 Lab 2 Deploying Your Prototype Internally on Snowflake

-In Module 2 Lab 2, we're aggregating all that we've built in prior labs into this Streamlit app that we'll deploy to Streamlit in Snowflake (SiS).
+In Module 2 Lab 2, you're aggregating all that you've built in prior labs into this Streamlit app that you'll deploy to Streamlit in Snowflake (SiS).

 **Before starting this lab, make sure you have created the Avalanche database, schema and stage that we built in the previous lab.**
 1. Log in to Snowflake Snowsight